 With mobile-first indexing, we’ll still have a single index just like the past (we haven’t built two).
 We still have several Googlebots to help crawl web and apps and get content: Googlebot for desktop, Googlebot for smartphone, Googlebot for images, etc. The difference is that we want to think of the mobile version of a page (the page retrieved by Googlebot for smartphones) as the primary version of the content.
 This is because worldwide, more people search on mobile than desktop.
 Now our index can better reflect what mobile searchers will see.

 We’re testing the mobile-first index to make sure that searchers still have a great experience.
 To “optimize” for a mobile-first index, make sure that what you serve to mobile users is the version of the content you’d want Google to index, not a paired down version, or a version that gets updated later than desktop, or version that redirects to the mobile homepage.
 In most cases, if your site uses RWD (responsive web design), you’ll be fine.

-Maile will also speak at the upcoming WordCamp US conference, where she will give an update on search and mobile trends.
+Maile also spoke at the WordCamp US conference, where she will gave an update on search and mobile trends.